 The Company has four classes of common stock, Class A, Class B, Class C and Class D. Generally, the shares of each class are identical in all respects and entitle the holders thereof to the same rights and privileges.
 However, with respect to voting rights, each share of Class A common stock entitles its holder to one vote and each share of Class B common stock entitles its holder to ten votes.
 The holders of Class C and Class D common stock are not entitled to vote on any matters.
-The holders of Class A common stock can convert such shares into shares of Class D common stock.
+The holders of Class A common stock can convert such shares of Class C or Class D common stock.
 Subject to certain limitations, the holders of Class B common stock can convert such shares into shares of Class A common stock.
+The holders of Class C common stock can convert such shares into shares of Class A common stock.
+The holders of Class C common stock can convert such shares into shares of Class A common stock.
 The holders of Class C common stock can convert such shares into shares of Class A common stock.
 The holders of Class D common stock have no such conversion rights.